The Role of Data Migration in ERP Implementation

 Usually, data migration is performed programmatically with the system’s automation.
 To achieve that, the involvement of both ERP provider and your team including the IT department is required.
 The association of the executive groups will make sure data are transferred correctly and ready to go live after the migration.

-Generally, you will need the support from 4 dedicated sources to conduct a successful data migration:
+Generally, you will need support from 4 dedicated sources to conduct successful data migration: